sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 >\- Dijkstra, 1970

 - What the above quote means is, ==**testing shouldn't be used as a way to show or convince ourselves that the system works the way it's supposed to without any errors**==.
 It should be used to check for the presence of bugs (or faults in the software).
+>[!tip] Philosophy
-- **Eg.** It shouldn't be used as evidence to support your theory that the program works correctly.)
+>It shouldn't be used as evidence to support your theory that the program works correctly.
+It should be the other way around, testing to challenge your assumptions and theory.
+>Your attitude shouldn't be - let's try to test it to see if it works.
+It should be - let's try to break it and if cannot break it, there's some evidence that it works.
 -
 ---
 #### **A simple example:**